bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

 Compressing the **pexe** for deployment
 ---------------------------------------

-Size compression is an optional step for deployment, and reduces the size of the pexe file that must be transmitted over the wire.
-The tool ``pnacl-compress`` applies compression strategies that are already built into the **stable** binary format of a pexe application.
-As such, compressed pexe files do not need any extra time to be decompressed on the client's side.
+Size compression is an optional step for deployment, and reduces the size of the **pexe** file that must be transmitted over the wire, resulting in faster download speed.
+The tool ``pnacl-compress`` applies compression strategies that are already built into the **stable** binary format of a **pexe** application.
+As such, compressed **pexe** files do not need any extra time to be decompressed on the client's side.
 All costs are upfront when you call ``pnacl-compress``.

-Currently, this tool will compress pexe files by about 25%.
+Currently, this tool will compress **pexe** files by about 25%.
 However, it is somewhat slow (can take from seconds to minutes on large appications).
 Hence, this step is optional.